 03.14/03.24

 Employees are expected to follow policy in intervening and reporting to their supervisor those situations that endanger the safety of staff members or visitors to NKCES.
-Such instances shall include, but are not limited to, bullying or hazing and harassment/discrimination of staff, students or visitors by any party.
-03.162/03.262
+Such instances shall include, but are not limited to, bullying or hazing and harassment/discrimination of staff, students or visitors by any party, on school premises, or at school sponsored events.
+03.162/03.262/09.422/09.42811

 Automated External Defibrillators (AEDs)